 - Enhance cybersecurity management skills and resources using real-world, cyber-attack-based hands-on and adaptive trainings.

 - Review fact sheets about securing facility related control systems and lighting systems.

 - Leveraging draft cybersecurity procurement and implementation language may provide an opportunity to expand and solidify cybersecurity procurement language with vendors.
+Review questions to better understand when to engage cybersecurity experts during this process.
 This would help mitigate systems level and supply chain cyber threats and expedite secure and sustainable deployment and integration of critical SCADA, smart systems, and automation technology.
 Review guidance for energy delivery systems from DOE and control systems from the U.S. Department of Homeland Security.